Teams

 Click Remove on a team member.
 This permanently:

-- Deletes all their project access and machine permissions
+- Deletes all their project access and permission grants across every project

 The member loses access immediately.
-The shared projects disappear from their sidebar.
+Shared projects disappear from their sidebar.
+A team_revocation entry is recorded on the member's own audit log so they have visibility into the event on their side.
 This cannot be undone.
 You would need to re-invite them to restore access.

 What Team Members See